The Caregiver Respite Program

 Eligibility Requirements

-- Not eligible for or receiving assistance from any other state subsidized programs.
+• Not receiving assistance from any other state subsidized programs.

 The Caregiver Respite program is supported by funds allocated by the State of Maine Office of Aging and Disability Services.
 Please note that there is often a waiting list for these funds.